Call Mon-Sun:

 • Thyroid issues are sometimes overlooked as potential mimics of psychiatric conditions, and testing can isolate thyroid-related issues that need addressing.14,16,17

 Limit or cut out stimulants, alcohol, marijuana, and other recreational drug use.
-Using alcohol or other recreational drugs to “relax” often has a rebound or boomerang effect, magnifying instead of relieving stress and irritation.20
+Unfortunately, using alcohol or other recreational drugs to “relax” often has a rebound or boomerang effect, magnifying instead of relieving stress and irritation.20

 Traditional Chinese Medicine.
-Combining therapies such as acupuncture, meditation, Tai Chi, QiGong, breath therapy, or other learned relaxation techniques can put you back in control of energy, mindfulness, and personal confidence.
-These techniques can help you find clarity and grace in a sometimes crazy and graceless world.21,22
+Since individual therapies are beneficial, combining multiple strategies can be even better.
+Consider acupuncture, meditation, Tai Chi, QiGong, breath therapy, and other learned relaxation techniques.
+Above all, consider how these actions can help put you back in control of your energy, mindfulness, and personal confidence.
+Remember, these techniques may help you find clarity and grace in a sometimes crazy and graceless world.21,22

 Exercise is a practical and potent tool that can improve many facets of human health, both physical and psychological.
-It has been well-established in clinical studies that aerobic exercise such as walking, running, or bicycling alleviates symptoms of ADHD almost immediately!
-Exercise promotes neurogenesis (growth of new neurons) which improves mood, and cognitive ability, and facilitates learning.23,25
+Clinical studies have clearly established that aerobic exercise like walking, running, or bicycling, alleviates symptoms of ADHD almost immediately!
+Exercise promotes neurogenesis (growth of new neurons) which improves mood, and cognitive ability, and facilitates learning.
+Often overlooked, there are few things in life that are so easily accessible, and affordable, yet with so many benefits as exercise.23,25

 Why Consider Alternatives to Adderall?